Objective-reality/tekmonks-asg/README.txt

 3. Navigate to the app.py for the main code.

 4. Languauges used: Python version 3.9.6

-5. To run it on a local machine, copy and paste the main code[line ] from app.py and execute the file.
-That should do the job.

 Thanks for reading!